aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 ### 1. Remote state

-The spoke-staging cluster references outputs from the vpc and hub modules.
+We need to reference outputs from the vpc and hub modules for our spoke-staging cluster.

 ```bash
 mkdir -p ~/environment/spoke